 - Oldman Watershed Council

 The Water for Life strategy marked a shift in the management of Alberta's water resources to better enable shared responsibility and environmental stewardship.
 WPACs are the main mechanism to foster this collaboration at the watershed level, creating opportunities for stakeholders to come together, share resources, and explore innovative solutions to water management challenges.
 This provides a strong basis for collaborative action and shared ownership in the work of the council.

 Water for Life provided WPACs with a mandate to support multi-stakeholder collaboration and community engagement within four main program areas:

 - Environmental Stewardship

 - Watershed Management Planning

-Through their education and outreach programs, Watershed Planning and Advisory Councils (WPACs) aim to raise public awareness about issues and stewardship options within the watershed, and encourage public involvement in watershed management.
+Through their education and outreach programs, WPACs aim to raise public awareness about issues and stewardship options within the watershed, and encourage public involvement in watershed management.
 Education and outreach activities vary across each WPAC according to their priorities and objectives.
 Below are a few examples of the types of activities that may be underway.

 Workshops and educational forums

 Workshops and educational forums are regularly held by various WPACs, providing the general public with an opportunity to learn more about issues in the watershed, to network with various stakeholders and to discuss ongoing initiatives.

 Several WPACs have also developed classroom programs as part of their education activities.
 These include school presentations and field trip opportunities, as well as working with schools to develop programs that build environmental awareness and stewardship within the curriculum.